Aspergillosis is a noncontagious, opportunistic fungal (mycotic) infection caused by

 Aspergillus spores are ubiquitous in the environment, and grow anywhere there is organic matter and moisture, especially in warm, humid weather.

-Aspergillosis can present in acute or chronic form.
+Aspergillosis can occur in either an acute or chronic form:

-- Acute form: The acute form, often referred to as brooder pneumonia, is usually seen in young chicks, resulting from exposure to an overwhelmingly high concentration of fungal spores.
+- Acute form (brooder pneumonia): Most often seen in young chicks after exposure to high concentrations of fungal spores.

 Transmission